anthonyzayas/Emotion-Tracker/README.md

 # Emotion-Tracker

 Emotion-Tracker is a python program which processes images and sends them to be processed by the Microsoft emotion API.
 Then it displays a picture with a prediction of the emotion presented in the picture.
-Emotion-Tracker supports choosing a pre existing picture, or take a picture with your webcam to be processed.
+Emotion-Tracker can process pre existing pictures and take pictures with your webcam to be processed.

 Big thanks to @momogary and @liy9393 for the code which this project was based on.
 Their projects can be viewed here: